ariga/atlas/doc/md/knowledge-center/mysql/generated_columns.md

 ### Using Stored Generated Columns

-Stored Generated Columns should be used for data _(in a table)_ that is read more frequently than it is updated.
+Stored generated columns should be used for data _(in a table)_ that is read more frequently than it is updated.
 This saves CPU cycles while reading rows _(via `SELECT`)_.
-Stored Generated Columns should also be used when you want to index the column or use it as a foreign key constraint.
+Stored generated columns should also be used when you want to index the column or use it as a foreign key constraint.
 Alternatively, use stored generated columns as a cache for complex conditions that are costly to calculate.

 #### Example

-The following example declares a Stored Generated Column in a table that stores the base and height of a triangle in the `base` and `height` column, then computes its area in `area` _(when triangles are inserted or updated)_.
+The following example declares a stored generated column in a table that stores the base and height of a triangle in the `base` and `height` column, then computes its area in `area` _(when triangles are inserted or updated)_.

 ```sql
 CREATE TABLE triangles (